-The following describes the nonperforming assets of TrustCo as of June 30, 2023:
+The following describes the nonperforming assets of TrustCo as of June 30, 2023 September 30, 2023:

-Nonperforming loans and foreclosed real estate : Total NPLs were \$19.4 million at June 30, 2023, compared to \$17.5 million at December 31, 2022 and \$18.7 million at June 30, 2022.
-There were no loans as of June 30, 2023 and 2022 and December 31, 2022 that were past due 90 days or more and still accruing interest.
-The coverage ratio, or allowance for credit losses on loans to NPLs, was 241.6% as of June 30, 2023, compared to 263.1% as of December 31, 2022.
+Nonperforming loans and foreclosed real estate: Total NPLs and non-accrual loans were \$19.4 million \$17.9 million at June 30, 2023 September 30, 2023, compared to \$17.5 million at December 31, 2022 and \$18.7 million at June 30, 2022 September 30, 2022.
+There were no loans as of June 30, 2023 at September 30, 2023 and 2022 and December 31, 2022 that were past due 90 days or more and still accruing interest.
+The coverage ratio, or allowance for credit losses on loans to NPLs, was 241.6% as of June 30, 2023 264.2% at September 30, 2023, compared to 263.1% as of December 31, 2022 243.6% at September 30, 2022.

-At June 30, 2023, nonperforming loans primarily include a mix of commercial and residential loans.
-Of total nonperforming loans of \$19.4 million at June 30, 2023, \$18.4 million were residential real estate loans, \$859 thousand were commercial loans and mortgages and \$124 thousand were installment loans, compared to \$16.8 million, \$533 thousand and \$106 thousand, respectively, at December 31, 2022.
+At June 30, 2023 September 30, 2023, nonperforming loans primarily include a mix of commercial and residential loans.
+Of total nonperforming loans of \$19.4 million \$17.9 million at June 30, 2023 September 30, 2023, \$18.4 million \$16.9 million were residential real estate loans, \$859 \$854 thousand were commercial loans and mortgages and \$124 \$158 thousand were installment loans, compared to \$16.8 million, \$533 thousand and \$106 thousand, respectively, at December 31, 2022.

 A significant percentage of nonperforming loans are residential real estate loans, which are historically lower-risk than most other types of loans.
-Net recoveries were \$161 thousand on residential real estate loans (including home equity lines of credit) for the second quarter of 2023 compared to net recoveries \$119 thousand for the second quarter of 2022.
+Net recoveries were \$161 \$26 thousand on residential real estate loans (including home equity lines of credit) for the second third quarter of 2023 compared to net recoveries \$119 of \$164 thousand for the second third quarter of 2022.
 Management believes that these loans have been appropriately written down where required.

 Ongoing portfolio management is intended to result in early identification and disengagement from deteriorating credits.
 TrustCo has a diversified loan portfolio that includes a significant balance of residential mortgage loans to borrowers in the Capital Region of New York and Central Florida, and avoids concentrations to any one borrower or any single industry.
 TrustCo has no advances to borrowers or projects located outside the United States.
 TrustCo continues to identify delinquent loans as quickly as possible and to move promptly to resolve problem loans.
 Efforts to resolve delinquencies begin immediately after the payment grace period expires, with repeated, automatically generated notices, as well as personalized phone calls and letters.
 Loans are placed in nonaccrual status once they are 90 days past due, or earlier if management has determined that such classification is appropriate.
 Once in nonaccrual status, loans are either brought current and maintained current, at which point they may be returned to accrual status, or they proceed through the foreclosure process.
-The collateral on nonaccrual loans is evaluated periodically, and the loan value is written down if the collateral value is insufficient.
+The collateral on nonaccrual loans is evaluated periodically, and the loan value balance is written down if the collateral value is insufficient.

 The Company originates loans throughout its branch franchise area.
-At June 30, 2023, 65.9% of its gross loan portfolio balances were in New York State and the immediately surrounding areas (including New Jersey, Vermont and Massachusetts), and 34.1% were in Florida.
-Those figures compare to 68.0% and 32.0%, respectively at December 31, 2022.
+At June 30, 2023 September 30, 2023, 65.9% 65.4% of its gross loan portfolio balances were in New York State and the immediately surrounding areas (including New Jersey, Vermont and Massachusetts), and 34.1% 34.6% were in Florida.
+Those figures compare to 68.0% and 32.0%, respectively, at December 31, 2022.